 Unfortunately, we only have enough plaster in the Belmont studio to manage the clay recycle process which means that students should not be laying out their own clay on the plaster.

 The Belmont studio does provide hand towels for students to use.
-Please keep in mind that sponges should be used to clean up clay bits and slip spillage, while towels should be used to dry your hands when needed.
+Please keep in mind that sponges should be used to clean up clay bits and slip spillage, while towels should be used only to dry your hands when needed.
 Caked clay in a towel is tough to get out.
-When you're done with a hand towel, please clean it and hang it up on the towel rack.
+When you're done with a hand towel, please clean it thoroughly and hang it up on the towel rack.

 Each class in Watertown has a shelving unit for their class to share.
 Teachers are given the freedom to manage their shelves as they want.
 If space gets tight, a teacher may ask students not to store bisqueware on those shelves for example.
 In other instances, if there's plenty of space, teachers may allow students to even store their tools on these shelves.

 The Watertown studio has a series of rolling carts that store bisqued pottery, and a group of carts that are for pottery waiting to be fired.
 The carts will be labelled accordingly.
 Some carts will be specifically for greenware waiting for bisque firing and some carts will be for glazed pots.

 There are 12 plaster slabs available to students for wedging and drying out clay.
 Please remember that clay should only be dried out to reuse during the same visit.
 Plaster is a beautiful surface to wedge on and has many benefits compared to canvas.
 It's important to remember though, that the plaster may dry your clay out during wedging, so if this is undesirable we recommend spraying the plaster down heavily with water.